While many private banks end their profit growth streak, state-owned banks will still maintain double-digit growth rates in 2023.

-Instead of reporting huge profits like the past three years, the business results of banks this year are significantly worse.
+Instead of reporting huge profits like the last three years, the business results of banks this year are significantly worse.
 14/27 banks on the stock exchange have seen their profits decrease in the first 9 months compared to the same period last year.
-The poor capital absorption capacity of enterprises has led to low credit growth, while rising bad debts have eroded the profits of the banking sector.
-However, the gray color is not the general color of the whole industry, as the decline is mainly in the group of lower-ranking banks.
+The poor capital absorption capacity of enterprises has led to low credit growth, while rising bad debts have eroded the profits of the banking industry.
+However, the gray color is not the general color of the whole industry, as the decline is mainly in the group of lower-ranked banks.
 State-owned banks still grew at double-digit rates this year.

-The three "big" state-owned banks, Vietcombank, VietinBank and BIDV, said they all completed or exceeded their annual plans.
+The three "big" state-owned banks Vietcombank, VietinBank and BIDV said they all completed or exceeded their annual plans.

 Vietcombank achieved a profit increase of more than 10%, to more than 40,000 billion VND, continuing to be the leading bank in terms of profit in the entire system.